-Researched and written by Derrick Broze, Produced and Edited by Jeremy Martin
+Researched, written and narrated by Derrick Broze, Produced and Edited by Jeremy Martin

 In previous investigations, we worked to expose a powerful billionaire and registered sex offender – Jeffrey Epstein – and showed how Epstein and his co-conspirators were able to escape punishment for their role in abusing over 40 young girls.
 We noted that Epstein and people like him do not act alone in their efforts to feed their depraved desires.
 In Epstein’s case, he had an inner circle of people who helped him acquire young girls.
 In other cases there exist networks of individuals helping to pressure or even kidnap young children and force them into sexual bondage.

 This time, we are going to explore the story of a cult that was suspected of international human trafficking in 1987.
 The Finders cult was a young group of men, women, and children who claimed to be nothing more than former hippies living an alternative lifestyle and practicing alternative parenting.
 The Finders were founded by a mysterious man with military connections nicknamed “The Game Caller” who believed in turning his life, and the lives of those around him, into a constant game or experiment.